MohaBoukhatem/Moha-boukhatem/README.md

 ### A little more about me...
 - CS Student
-- ✨ I’m interested in Python & AI
+- Interested in Python & AI

 ---